fbpx Skip to content

 Practice tests and other low-stakes exams are beneficial for a variety of reasons such as reducing student test anxiety and getting feedback.

-A recent student survey indicated that one of the main causes of test anxiety was concerns about technology working correctly.
+A student survey indicated that one of the main causes of test anxiety was concerns about technology working correctly.
 If you provide regular practice tests, your students can better understand how the online test platform works and they can prepare accordingly.

 Low stakes testing also includes non-graded “tests” which ask for feedback in different forms.
 Whether it’s a poll question about how they prefer to learn or a written response to reflect on a course topic, it’s a great way for instructors to learn about their students.